 We encourage all applicants to include a paragraph in your statement of intent that addresses your undergraduate physics preparation.
 For instance, you might list the textbooks used in your advanced physics and astrophysics classes and the grades earned in those courses.

 Note that we select students based on their overall potential without any regard to whom they might work with.
-This differs from some programs where admissions is tied to particular research groups.
-However, you should feel free to contact our faculty with any questions and expressions of interest about your particular interests.
+This differs from some programs where admission is tied to particular research groups.
+However, you should feel free to contact our faculty with any questions and expressions of interest in your particular interests.